dlp/fpcc/README.md

   - implement winnowing instead of modulo 2^z as hash selection

 * `comp`
-  - The calculation of document resemblance is wrong, to be more precise: if there is a common hash in both sets, it sums up the number of occurences of this hash of both sets.
+  - The calculation of document resemblance was wrong, to be more precise: if there is a common hash in both sets, it sums up the number of occurences of this hash of both sets.
 As a result, e.g. the hashes like 'a a a a b' and 'a b b b b' would score 100% similarity.
 Btw, this bug persists in